-Once the assessment has been loaded on the tablets, the National Center for Education Statistics (NCES) coordinates the logistics to ensure the assessment, supporting materials, and equipment are prepared and delivered to assessment administrators.
+Once the assessment has been loaded on the tablets, the National Center for Education Statistics (NCES) coordinates the logistics to ensure The Nation's Report Card, supporting materials, and equipment are prepared and delivered to assessment administrators.

 The materials distribution system software is utilized for this activity, which lists the following data: